Why Home Exercises Matter for Back Pain Relief

 Duration: 30 seconds, 3 rounds

-Benefits: Gently stretches the spine and relieves pressure
+Benefits: This position gently stretches the spine and relieves pressure.

 7. Bird-Dog